Davichavix/scheduler/README.md

 # Interview Scheduler

 Interview Scheduler is a single-page application (SPA) that allows users to book interviews between students and interviewer.
-The React front makes requests to an API to fetch and store appointment data from a seperate database.
+The React front end makes requests to an API to fetch and store appointment data from a seperate database.

 A link to the scheduler API is here - Both Scheduler and Scheduler-api are requried to run simultaneously.
 [scheduler-api](https://github.com/Davichavix/scheduler-api)